Ex-U.S. pilot held in Australia faces U.S. charges over Chinese military pilot training | Law-Order

 The indictment alleges the Chinese national brokered a deal between the South African flight school and a Chinese state owned enterprise to provide aircraft carrier landing training to Chinese military pilots in South Africa and China.
 A T-2 Buckeye aircraft was purchased from a U.S. aircraft dealer for this training, by providing false information that resulted in the U.S. government issuing an export licence, it said.

 Duggan faces four charges, including conspiracy to defraud the United States by conspiracy to unlawfully export defense services to China, conspiracy to launder money, and two counts of violating the arms export control act and international traffic in arms regulations.
-Duggan is being held in custody in Sydney and his case will return to a Sydney court this week.
-The United States must lodge an extradition request for Duggan by Dec.
-20 under a bilateral treaty.
+Duggan is being held in custody in Sydney and his case will return to a Sydney court on Friday.

+A spokesperson said Australia's Attorney-General's Department "does not comment on extradition matters until after the person has been brought before the court pursuant to that extradition request".
+Duggan moved to Australia in 2002 after a decade in the U.S. Marines, later moving to Beijing in 2014 where he worked as an aviation consultant.
+He returned to Australia from China weeks before he was arrested, according to his lawyer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)